adamcheasley/todo.af/readme.md

 # ✨TODO AF✨

-A simple task manager for the command line, written in Python.
+A todo app for people who spend time in the terminal.

 ## Install